Zero to AI Blog

 Why it matters:

-• Small trims, every month, add up.
+Small trims, every month, add up.

-ADVANCED (connect dots, still plain English)
+Connect dots, still in plain English

 Forecast the next 90 days: best-case, expected, worst-case for production and cash.
 List the 3 biggest levers and the trigger points.
 Keep it simple and practical for a dairy farm in NZ.